Recovery is just a phone call away.

 Social and Interpersonal Signs

-1. Relationship Issues: Addiction often strains relationships with family, friends, and colleagues.
-Conflicts, misunderstandings, and a lack of trust arise from the individual’s behavior and secrecy.
+- Relationship Issues: Individuals with Xanax addiction often strain relationships with family, friends, and colleagues due to conflicts, misunderstandings, and a lack of trust stemming from their secretive behavior.

-1. Legal Problems: Engaging in illegal activities to obtain Xanax, such as forging prescriptions or buying the drug from illicit sources, leads to legal consequences.
+- Legal Problems: Engaging in illegal activities to obtain Xanax, such as forging prescriptions or purchasing the drug from illicit sources, results in significant legal consequences for individuals.

 Cognitive Impairments